 Previous Toronto Post: Sakura Hanami: Viewing High Park’s Cherry Blossoms

-For the three days of Canada Day weekend (July 1-3) the Toronto harbourfront hosted a number of boats associated with the Tall Ships America Challenge, an annual celebration of sailing vessels from the pre-Industrial Age.
-Each year the venues change from ports on the Pacific or Atlantic coasts or in the Great lakes region.
-2016 was the turn of the Great Lakes to host the ships.
+For the three days of Canada Day weekend (July 1-3) the Toronto harbour front hosted a number of boats associated with the Tall Ships America Challenge, an annual celebration of sailing vessels from the pre-Industrial Age.
+Each year the venues rotate from ports in one of the following regions – the Pacific coast, the Atlantic coast, or the Great Lakes.
+In 2016 it was the turn of the Great Lakes region to host the ships.
 The map below shows this year’s ports of call.

 I cycled down to the waterfront from the east end of the Martin Goodman Trail early on a blue sky Sunday morning.
 I was keen on getting some photos of three of the main ships before the crowds started arriving.
 It would be their last day here before they sailed on to their next port.

 The ships were on display at HTO Park, just a bit west of the Harbourfront Centre.

 Toronto Harbour is on the southern edge of downtown and is sheltered from Lake Ontario by the Islands and to the east by the Leslie Street Spit.
 At the western end of the harbour is the increasingly busy Billy Bishop Airport.
 In the pix below the CN Tower and the Rogers Center, the home of the Blue Jays, are visible, as are some of the many condo towers that have popped up in the past decade or two.

 I got there at 8:45 and as the pix above show, there were not too many people around yet.
 I figured I’d get a few side shots of the ships, pick up my entry ticket at 9:30 and get in line for the first of them – the Viking longship Draken Harald Härfagre.